Online Security Best Practices for Businesses

 • Use a mix of uppercase, lowercase, numbers, and symbols

-• Require complex, unique passwords for each account
+• Require complex, unique passwords for each system requiring a log in

 • Avoid writing passwords down or saving them in unsecured files